Hiswe/hiswe.github.io/source/_drafts/07-from-express-to-koa.md

 - we achieved to have a less cumbersome code
 - we still don't duplicate the error control
+- any error inside the `try/catch` will be handled

 {% include_code lang:js 07-from-express-to-koa/03-express-async-await.js %}

 So far so good.
-But it will get a little messier if we add more routes
+But it will get a little messier if we add more routes:

 {% include_code lang:js 07-from-express-to-koa/04-express-async-multiple-routes.js %}

 You see?
 We write again and again `try {} catch(error){ next(error) }`
 Not a big deal but quite boring at the end…
-But luckily we can write a middleware for that
+But luckily we can write a middleware for that!

 ### better async/await